kubernetes-sigs/node-feature-discovery/master/get-started/features.md

 feature logically has sub-hierarchy, e.g. `sriov.capable` and `sriov.configure` from the `network` source.

-The `-sources` flag controls which sources to use for discovery.
+The `-label-sources` flag controls which sources to enable for label generation.

 *Note: Consecutive runs of nfd-worker will update the labels on a given node.
 If features are not discovered on a consecutive run, the corresponding